 |1961-1968||excavation by Paolo Graziosi from Florence University.|

 The Riparo di Romito is a 34m long overhanging rock, followed by a 25m long cave.
-Not very impressive from the speleologic point of view, but a world famous paleologic and archaeological site.
+Not very impressive from the speleological point of view, but a world famous paleological and archaeological site.

-The cave was rediscovered for science by Agostino Miglio, the head of the museum of local history.
-He got a hint from two locals Gianni Grisolia and Rocco Oliva from the next village.
+The cave was rediscovered for science by Agostino Miglio, the head of the museum of local history in Castrovillari.
+He got a hint from two locals Gianni Grisolia and Rocco Oliva from the village Papasidero.
 It seems the cave was known to the locals all the time, but they did not imagine its importance.
 After it was discovered an excavation campaign of seven years started, followed by others, and the work still goes on.
 The first excavation was made by Paolo Graziosi from Florence University.

 The cave contains numerous remains of plants, animals and human visitors.
-This allowed the reconstruction of the climate and the culture of the people living here over a very long period of time.
-The single most important find are some engravings, especially two skeches of bovidae (Bos primigenius).
+This allowed the reconstruction of the climate and the culture of the people living here between 18,000 and 1,000 BP, the Late Stone Age.
+The single most important find are some engravings, especially two sketches of bovidae (Bos primigenius).
 The engravings were covered by cave sediments most of the time, which explains their extremely good preservation.
 Other finds include tools of daily use and items of burial rites.

 The cave also contained some graves, which are distributed all over its floor.
 Two graves contained the skeletons of couple, one was between 15 and 20 years old, the other couple about 30 years old.
 Other graves contained single young men.
 All the buried people were only between 1.40 and 1.55m tall, some even smaller.
 The skeletons, are on display as they were found, but only copies of the bones.
 The originals finds are now in the regional museum at Reggio di Calabria and in Florence.

-The cave was was repeatedly used for certein time, and then abandoned.
+The cave was was repeatedly used for a certain time, and then abandoned.
 One of those periods of intensive use was around 1000 AD, when the cave was used by eremites.
-A lengend tells, that they were monks from the nearby monastery Sant'Elia.
+A legend tells, that they were monks from the nearby monastery Sant'Elia.
 This is also the explanation for the name of the cave: the Italian word eremita was was altered during centuries into romito.